 On behalf of The Law Office of Gustavo E. Frances, P.A.

 The holidays are a time to celebrate with your family, a fabulous time filled with special memories we will treasure forever.
 But what happens when the merrymaking ended up badly?
-While the holidays are important, your family’s well-being should be your top priority year round.
+While the holidays are important, your family’s well-being should be your top priority year-round.
 When getting a divorce during the holiday season, you probably feel you will never be able to enjoy this time of the year again.
 But it doesn’t have to be that way.
 Divorce often helps you make wise decisions about how you want to live your life.
 Change is often painful but necessary for any type of growth.
-A Fort Lauderdale divorce attorney can help you survive your divorce and the holidays.
+A divorce attorney in Fort Lauderdale, FL can help you survive your divorce and the holidays.

 Even in the best of scenarios, the holiday season can be a busy time.
 It may feel more overwhelming if you end up celebrating the holidays on your own.
 A lot of emotions will rise to the surface and it may feel a bit frustrating.
 Be patient as you spend the holidays with your family.
 It is the best approach to making the post-separation process more pleasant.